Operating Cash Flow Calculator

 How to interpret cash flow from operating activities?

 In short, we want to see a cash flow from operating activities that is positive and growing.
 Here it is handy to use the CAGR calculator and get the growth rate of the operating cash flow because it would give us a real sense of the rate of evolution of our company.

 Besides, net cash flow from operating activities can give you an insight into the future of a company earlier than other financial values like earnings per share.
 Here we will discuss two situations:

 Net operating cash flow increasing and higher than net income: A cash flow from operating activities in these conditions can only mean a successful company that is generating more and more money.
 Even if the net income is negative, an OCF >0 can indicate near-future accounting profitability.

 Net operating cash flow decreasing and lower than net income can only mean bad times for the business.
 Basically, the company is earning less and has fewer profits.
 In cases where cash from operating activities is negative, even if the company still has a positive net income, you should get away from it.

 Another important usage we give to the cash flow from operating activities is for debt analysis.
-Financial tools like interest expenses ratio or cash flow to debt ratio can provide a very accurate picture about company capability to deal with debt, even more precise than EBIT.
+Financial tools like interest coverage ratio calculator or cash flow to debt ratio calculator can provide a very accurate picture of a company's capability to deal with debt, even more precise than EBIT.

 Operating cash flow calculator applied to a public company

 Let's review an example of cash flow from operations calculation.
 The following company: Fortinet (NYSE: FTNT) is a cybersecurity company that provides anti-hacking equipment and software for enterprises with different businesses connected through the web.

 By reviewing its, we find the following information: